cproctor/unfold_studio/documentation/new.rst

 - Private installations will give teachers and schools access to separate worlds, where content is only visible to logged-in members.
 Private installations will also come with some teacher-focused features.
 - Single sign on integration
+- internationalization (Unfold Studio's interface will show up in users' preferred language).
+Writing stories in multiple languages (and emoji!) is already supported and heartily encouraged.

 .. _a bunch of new math functions: https://github.com/inkle/ink/releases/tag/0.8.2